modmore/docs/en/01_Commerce/v1/99_User_Guide/Product_Pricing.md

 Commerce supports different use cases for setting product prices.

 All products support a basic retail price.
-This is the price that's normally charged for the product.
-You edit it by editing your product, and filling in the "Price" or "Retail Price" field.
-This is a base price, in a single currency.
+This is the price that's normally charged for the product in a certain currency.
+You edit it by editing your product, and filling in the "Price" field.
+This is a base price.

 Most (but not all) ways of integration with Commerce also supports more advanced price types.
 These are a bit more complex, and also much more powerful.